cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 In addition of finding the maximum, we also have to find the number of occurrences of the maximum.

-To solve this problem, we store a pair of numbers at each vertex in the tree: in addition to the maximum we also store the number of occurrences of it in the corresponding segment.
+To solve this problem, we store a pair of numbers at each vertex in the tree:
+In addition to the maximum we also store the number of occurrences of it in the corresponding segment.
 Determining the correct pair to store at $t[v]$ can still be done in constant time using the information of the pairs stored at the child vertices.
-Combining two such pairs should be done in a separate function, since this will be a operation that we will do while building the tree, while answering maximum queries and while performing modifications.
+Combining two such pairs should be done in a separate function, since this will be an operation that we will do while building the tree, while answering maximum queries and while performing modifications.

 ```cpp segment_tree_maximum_and_count
 pair<int, int> t[4*MAXN];